-A transfer by deed from (or to) an individual (or individuals) to (or from) a business entity only for shares or other interest in that entity in the organization, dissolution, or liquidation of that entity are exempt from the real estate transfer tax.
+A transfer by deed from (or to) an individual (or individuals) to (or from) a business entity only for shares or other interest in that entity in the organization, dissolution, or liquidation of that entity is exempt from the real estate transfer tax.
+See 36 M.R.S. § 4641-C(16).

 - O. Deeds to charitable conservation organizations.
 A transfer by deed for no actual consideration to a nonprofit entity that meets the conservation purposes detailed in 33 M.R.S. § 476(2)(B) is exempt from the real estate transfer tax.
-A qualifying nonprofit entity must be organized as such under state or federal law. - P. Limited liability company deeds.
-The transfer of real estate within a limited liability company is not subject to the real estate transfer tax. - Q. Change in identity or form of ownership.
-This exemption is limited to a change in identity, such as an entity name change, or a change in entity type.
-The exemption does not apply to a transfer where there is a change in beneficial ownership. - R. Transfers pursuant to transfer on death deed.
-A transfer by deed for no consideration by an individual to one or more beneficiaries effective when that individual dies is exempt from the real estate transfer tax.
+A qualifying nonprofit entity must be organized as such under state or federal law.
+See 36 M.R.S. § 4641-C(17). - P. Limited liability company deeds.
+The transfer of real estate by deed to a limited liability company from a corporation, a general or limited partnership or another limited liability company, when the grantor or grantee owns an interest in the limited liability company in the same proportion as the grantor's or grantee's interest in or ownership of the real estate being conveyed is exempt.
+See 36 M.R.S. § 4641-C(18). - Q. Change in identity or form of ownership.
+A change in identity, such as an entity name change, or a change in entity type, is exempt.
+The exemption does not apply to a transfer where there is a change in beneficial ownership.
+See 36 M.R.S. § 4641-C(19). - R. Transfers pursuant to transfer on death deed.
+A transfer by deed effectuated by a transfer on death deed pursuant to the Maine Uniform Real Property Transfer on Death Act is exempt.
+See 36 M.R.S. § 4641-C(21).